lauigi/lauigi.github.io/_posts/2021-03-15-Compiling-a-Game-Developed-with-Rust-and-Bevy-Engine-to-the-Web.md

 ## Background

-In the previous article ([link here]), I built a simple Minesweeper game using Rust and Bevy.
+In the previous article ([Build a Minesweeper Game with Rust and Bevy Engine]({% post_url 2021-03-14-Build-a-Minesweeper-Game-with-Rust-and-Bevy-Engine %})), I built a simple Minesweeper game using Rust and Bevy.
 This post gives a quick overview of the process to compile that desktop game into a web game.

 ## Preparation